Kim S. Phipps, Ph.D.

 Significant Messiah College initiatives accomplished during Dr. Phipps' presidency to date include:

 - The implementation of graduate education into the College’s academic offerings.
-Masters programs are now available in counseling, conducting, art education, youth and young adult ministries, education, higher education, and nursing (coming 2013).
+Masters programs are now available in counseling, conducting, business and strategic leadership, education, higher education, and nursing with occupational and physical therapy (to be launched in 2017).

-- The launch of the College's core course, "Created and Called for Community," which is an integral part of Messiah's curriculum for first-year students.
+- The initiation of the College's core course, "Created and Called for Community," which is an integral part of Messiah's curriculum for first-year students.
 The course serves as a critical introduction to Messiah College's unique heritage, mission, and identity.
 The core curriculum also included the launch of the College's Common Reading Program, in which first-year students read a common text selected specifically to educate students on essential themes related to intellectual and Christian faith development.

 - The successful completion of the Centennial Campaign, a $40 million fundraising endeavor that exceeded its fundraising goal by raising $46.2 million for student scholarships and the construction of the Calvin and Janet High Center for Worship and Performing Arts Center, which opened in January 2013.

-- The successful completion of "To Serve & To Lead," the largest comprehensive fundraising campaign in Messiah's history, which raised $50.5 million for student enrichment through new facilities, academic programming, and financial aid.
+- The successful completion of "To Serve and To Lead" the largest comprehensive fundraising campaign in Messiah's history, which raised $50.5 million for student enrichment through new facilities, academic programming, and financial aid.

 - Facilitating the College’s strategic plan for 2012-2016, a comprehensive planning document that identifies key vision, themes and goals for Messiah’s second century.